7 Islands to Visit in the Galápagos

 The largest of the Galápagos Islands was formed by six shield volcanos, including the active and imposing Volćan Sierra Negra, the second largest caldera in the world.
 It’s also an especially hot wildlife spot, offering opportunities to see the Galápagos penguin and migratory birds, excellent diving in the Canal Bolívar and Los Tùneles, and a home for both species of Galápagos tortoise.

 Expedition ships voyage just above the equator to get to Genovesa, the most northeastern of the Galápagos Islands.
-But this five-square mile paradise packs a punch, showing off impressive populations of both red-footed and Nazca boobies, great frigate birds, and groups of hammerhead sharks.
+But this five-square mile paradise packs a punch, showing off impressive populations of both red-footed and Nazca boobies as well as great frigate birds.
 Visits to cliff-top Prince Philip’s Steps and Darwin Bay Beach are must-dos.

-This top-ranked island for wildlife viewing offers dramatic Pacific Ocean views from its rugged cliffs.
-Española is also the most southerly of the Galápagos Islands and excellent to visit from March to December, when the splendid waved albatross settles in to breed.
-Those dreaming of a swim off a white-sand beach teeming with sea lions can do no better than Española's Gardner Bay.
+This top-ranked island for wildlife viewing brims with extremes.
+Not only is Española the most southerly and less frequented of the Galápagos islands, it offers some of the most dramatic Pacific Ocean views from its rugged cliffs and is home to the rare, endemic hood mockingbird.
+Those dreaming of a swim on a white-sand beach teeming with sea lions can also do no better than Gardner Bay.

 A highlight on the oldest of the Galápagos Islands is the chance to visit Post Office Bay, site of a once-functioning mailbox for 18th century whalers, where visitors can now leave their own postcards.
 Other standouts on Floreana include brilliant snorkeling round Devil’s Crowns, a lagoon boasting dozens of flamingos and a fascinating human history involving the arrival of a toothless German couple in 1928.